UniMath/agda-unimath/src/structured-types/wild-category-of-pointed-types.lagda.md

   comp-structure-uniform-pointed-type-Large-Globular-Type
 ```

-### The noncoherent large wild higher precategory of pointed types, pointed maps, and nonuniform homotopies
+### The noncoherent large ω-precategory of pointed types, pointed maps, and nonuniform homotopies

 #### The large globular type of pointed types, pointed maps, and nonuniform pointed homotopies